-The International Committee’s mission is to help DSA and its membership to connect in solidarity with like-minded activists, workers, movements and parties worldwide.
+The International Committee is guided by the DSA Political Platform and tasked through DSA convention resolutions and the NPC, DSA’s highest elected leadership body, with a mission to help DSA and its membership connect in solidarity with like-minded activists, workers, movements, and parties worldwide.

 Within DSA membership, we hope to contribute to international political education and to support the growth of international solidarity work in local chapters across the country.
 We additionally aim to support national campaigns for international justice and to help provide a network for internationalism for membership across the country.